 Aerial photos provide valuable facts about a property; information and specific characteristics useful for property related decision-making.

 Consult the copyright statement on the bottom of each photo for an approximation of when they were taken.
 The City intends to reshoot Calgary annually.

 Compared to other services that display lower resolution photos in excess of five years old, PropertyView provides customers with a level of currency they have come to expect from City Online.

 Yes, photos are for your internal use only.
 See the Subscribers License Agreement sample for more information.

-8. I accidentally closed the window and lost my photos.
+6. I accidentally closed the window and lost my photos.
+Can I get them back?.
+I accidentally closed the window and lost my photos.
 Can I get them back?

 Depending on the browser settings you have defined for your history and cache, it is possible that the photos still reside on your PC in your temporary Internet folder.

 Finding them is beyond the scope of this FAQ.
 If you are unable to locate them you will have to re-enter the search query.
 You will be charged for this search.

 The target location is only approximate, and is based on the size of the parcel you searched.
 Its location away from the center of your house has no significance with respect to the data in the report itself.